maxcurzi/tplay/README.md

 # Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
-Ideally I'd like to implement the following features:
+Some ideas:
 - Reduce external dependencies and streamline installation process.
 - Investigate migration from OpenCV to ffmpeg.
 - More media controls (jump forward, jump backward, loop, etc.).
-- Testing and feedback on installing and running it on MacOS.
+- Testing and feedback on installing and running it on other OSes.
 - Let me know if you have any other ideas!

 # License